Neville Chamberlain: Rise from the backbench

 Chamberlain served only five months in the office before the Conservatives were defeated at the 1923 general election.
 Ramsay MacDonald became the first-ever Labour prime minister, but his government fell within months, necessitating another general election.
 By a margin of only 77 votes, Chamberlain narrowly defeated the Labour candidate, Oswald Mosley, who later led the British Union of Fascists.
 Believing he would lose if he stood again in Birmingham Ladywood, Chamberlain arranged to be adopted for Birmingham Edgbaston, the district of the city where he was born and which was a much safer seat, which he would hold for the rest of his life.
 The Unionists won the election, but Chamberlain declined to serve again as chancellor, preferring his former position as Minister of Health.

 Within two weeks of his appointment as Minister of Health, Chamberlain presented the Cabinet with an agenda containing 25 pieces of legislation he hoped to see enacted.
 Before he left office in 1929, 21 of the 25 bills had passed into law.
 Chamberlain sought the abolition of the elected Poor Law Boards of Guardians which administered relief—and which in some areas were responsible for rates.
-Many of the Boards were controlled by Labour, and such Boards had defied the government by distributing relief funds to the able-bodied unemployed.
+Many of the boards were controlled by Labour, and such boards had defied the government by distributing relief funds to the able-bodied unemployed.
 In 1929, Chamberlain initiated the Local Government Act 1929 to abolish the Poor Law boards entirely.
-Chamberlain spoke in the Commons for two and-a-half hours on the second reading of the Bill, and when he concluded he was applauded by all parties.
-The Bill passed into law.
+Chamberlain spoke in the Commons for two and a half hours on the second reading of the bill, and when he concluded he was applauded by all parties.
+The bill was passed into law.

 Though Chamberlain struck a conciliatory note during the 1926 General Strike, in general he had poor relations with the Labour opposition.
 Future Labour prime minister Clement Attlee complained that Chamberlain "always treated us like dirt," and in April 1927 Chamberlain wrote: "More and more do I feel an utter contempt for their lamentable stupidity."
 His poor relations with the Labour Party later played a major part in his downfall as prime minister.